 You could also want to target a very specific demographic within the audience, such as business owners in a particular industry (e.g. software vs. restaurant, DIY vs. contractor, etc.).
-This is where you can incorporate buyer persona research, which is often part of a bigger content marketing strategy, to really drill down on how you want to speak to the reader.
+This is where you can incorporate buyer persona research and determine where this article fits into the buyer journey.
+Both of those are often part of a bigger content marketing strategy, and they help to really drill down on how you want to speak to the reader.

 The competitor landscape portion of the brief doesn’t need to be as in-depth as a competitor analysis or audit.
 Instead, keep it relatively simple and provide the writer with a hand-picked selection of links to competing content that goes beyond listing the top three results in the SERPs.

 By thoroughly reviewing the competing content, you’ll glean insights on a number of crucial elements.
 These can include valuable sub-topics that the writer must feature in the article as well as potential rich-snippet features.
 When you’re aiming for a clear target—keywords, topic, etc.—you can use the competitor landscape as another layer of your brief’s foundation.

 This is where you can really put the aforementioned SEO research into practice by helping the writer know exactly what you’re looking for in terms of article structure.
 By “rough outline,” I mean that you don’t have to get as specific as, say, putting word counts under each and every subheading.
 But at least provide the subheadings, because they help to ensure that the article includes the primary and secondary keywords you identified.